uwecerron/psyoptions-docs/docs/how-it-works.md

 on those markets is a topic for another discussion ;).

 Option markets themselves are completely open and permissionless.
-If there are a pair of assets you want to write options one, you can create that market!
+If there are a pair of assets you want to write options on, you can create that market!
 To do so you need to use the `InitializeMarket` instruction.
 Each market is goverened by specific parameters that determine its fungibility.
 Those parameters include: